rwdevlead/rwdevlead/README.md

 # Hi there 👋
 I’m **Jim Stevens** (GitHub handle: `rwdevlead`)
-A full-stack developer who builds secure, scalable, maintainable software using real-world practices.
+A full-stack developer who is passionate about clean architecture, performance, and DevOps best practices
+- Focused on designing enterprise-grade systems that are easy to evolve
+- Lifelong learner: always exploring new languages, tools, and patterns

 ---